![]() |

 UPDATE July 2023: To derive ACEs using combined maternal and paternal data, please see paper published in the Lancet Public Health “Family adversity and health characteristics associated with intimate partner violence in children and parents presenting to health care: a population-based birth cohort study in England

 Users must cite the www.ACEsinEHRs.com library and the accompanying Lancet Digital Health publication in all research outputs, presentations and reports.
-The information is not intended for clinical use.
-No data is stored in this library.

 Dr Shabeer Syed, Clinical Psychologist & Senior Research Associate